HOW TO AVOID CORPORATE AFFAIRS COMMISSION (CAC) QUERY ON FILED APPLICATIONS.

 At this point, the verification officer will be looking out for the proficiency of the legal consultant saddled with the responsibility of completing the various accompanying documents to the CAC Post Incorporation Forms.

-Let’s take for instance, from CAC 7A which is used for filing notice of change in Directorship.
+Let’s take for instance, Form CAC 7A which is used for filing a notice of change in Directorship.

 The same level of diligence is required while completing a Form CAC 2A (Post incorporation Form for share transfer).
 A member of a company who desires to transfer his or her shares to another shareholder or a potential shareholder must execute a share transfer instrument which transfers his or her interest and responsibilities to the Purchaser.
 The next step the Directors will take after registering the Transfer instrument is to notify the company secretary to take necessary steps to file the transfer instrument with the corporate affairs commission.
 In completing the complementary Form CAC 2A, it’s mandatory that the Secretary avoid Completing SECTION A AND B (which is only essential for allotment of unalloted shares or increase in share capital).
 Only SECTION C will be completed in this instance.